 The Audit Firms are utilized for Assessments by many other companies in the industry.
 All Audit Firms operate within a strict code of ethics and some will periodically send out mystery auditors to perform services.
 Finally, many of them randomly follow up on their auditors by calling the factories to ensure that the auditors conducted themselves in accordance within the Audit Firm’s code of conduct.

-In most cases where Dillard’s orders merchandise through an Agent, the Agent is responsible for retaining an Audit Firm to conduct Assessments in accordance with Dillard’s Policy and to report the results to the Agent and Dillard’s.
-Where Dillard’s orders merchandise Direct-Direct, Dillard’s retains the Audit Firm to conduct the Assessments and the results are reported directly to Dillard’s.
+In most cases where Dillard’s orders merchandise through an Agent, the Agent is responsible for retaining an Audit Firm to conduct initial and follow up Assessments in accordance with Dillard’s Policy and report the results to the Agent and Dillard’s.
+Where Dillard’s orders merchandise Direct-Direct, Dillard’s retains the Audit Firm to conduct the Assessments initial and follow up Assessments and report the results directly to Dillard’s.

 Dillard’s maintains a program that enables its factories to receive an Assessment that is valid for 1 or 2 years if certain criteria are met.
-Last year, one (1) factory qualified for the 2 year Assessment.
+Twelve (12) factories qualified for 2 year Assessments and were therefore exempt from the yearly Assessment audits.
 This program provides clear guidance on Dillard’s risk of compliance determinations and weights to establish the appropriate follow‐up.
 Exempting low risk, compliant factories from annual Assessments allows Dillard’s to effectively deploy its social accountability resources.
-Dillard’s conducted 323 factory Assessments for imported merchandise in FY2014.
+Dillard’s conducted 239 factory Assessments for imported merchandise in FY2016.
 Dillard’s allows a factory to waive the Assessment if they submit an independent third party audit report that was conducted within the last 12 months.

-Of the 257 factories evaluated, 32 factories achieved no outstanding issues and 42 factories achieved an acceptable rating with minor opportunities for improvement.
-Therefore, 74 factories scored acceptable evaluation without need for further follow up.
-The remaining 183 (71%) factories required a CAP with detailed tasks and completion dates.
-There were 169 factories that successfully completed their tasks as scheduled on their first CAP.
-The remaining 14 factories were assigned a second CAP, and all but 5 factories completed their second CAP as scheduled.
-Of the last 5 factories, 3 factories were canceled due to poor Assessment scores and a bribery incident.
-The last 2 factories completed the third CAP to an acceptable level as scheduled.
+Out of the 239 factories evaluated, 14 factories achieved no outstanding issues and 69 factories achieved an acceptable rating with minor opportunities for improvement.
+Therefore, 83 factories scored acceptable evaluations without need for a further follow-up audit.
+The remaining 156 (65%) factories required a CAP with detailed tasks and completion dates.
+There were 140 factories that successfully completed their tasks as scheduled on their 1st CAP.
+The remaining 99 factories were assigned a second CAP, and all but 15 factories completed their second CAP as scheduled.
+Out of the last fifteen (15) factories, five (5) factories were canceled due to poor Assessment scores in Health and Safety, Child Labor, and Wages and Benefits.
+The last 10 factories completed their third CAP to an acceptable level as scheduled.

 Assessments revealed the following areas of concern with the appropriate follow up actions documented in CAPs.
-Overall in FY 2014, there were 1027 non-compliance incidents compared to 659 non-compliance incidents cited in FY 2013.
-The increase in overall incidentswas mainly due to the additional 14 Fire and Building Safety questions.
+Overall in 2016, there were 1005 non-compliance incidents compared to 1215 non-compliance incidents cited in 2014.
 The following were the top non-compliance categories:

-• the remaining 193 issues were spread over the other 7 areas evaluated
+• The remaining 147 issues were spread over the other 7 areas evaluated